 At 18:35 on 10th April 1912, RMS Titanic arrived in Cherbourg, France.
 281 passengers boarded, including one of the wealthiest people on the planet: hotel mogul John Jacob Astor IV and his 19 year old wife Madeleine.
 While Titanic was waiting in Cherbourg, she also took onboard all kinds of luxury French goods for the transatlantic crossing including champagne, wine and cheese.

-Situated in the old transatlantic liner terminal in Cherbourg-en-Cotentin, Normandy, the impressive maritime museum complex, La Cité de la Mer, houses the permanent exhibition: Titanic, Return to Cherbourg.
+Situated in the historic art deco transatlantic terminal in Cherbourg-en-Cotentin, Normandy, the impressive maritime museum complex, La Cité de la Mer, houses the permanent exhibition: Titanic, Return to Cherbourg.
 While not as extensive as dedicated Titanic museums like Belfast, it offers a compelling glimpse into a key part of the ship's story.

-La Cité de la Mer's interactive displays explore the hopes and dreams of emigrants who boarded the Titanic in Cherbourg, many seeking a new life in America; of the 281 passengers who joined the ship here, only 21 were French.
+La Cité de la Mer's interactive displays begins in the Baggage Hall, exploring the hopes and dreams of emigrants who boarded the Titanic in Cherbourg, many seeking a new life in America.
+Of the 281 passengers who joined the ship here, only 21 were French.
 The rest came from all over the world, including America, Lebanon, Russia and Uruguay.

 La Cite de la Mer, Gare Maritime Transatlantique, 50100 Cherbourg-en-Cotentin, France